protofurco/vertax_reupload/README.md

 # Verta X
-## The Roblox Coding Tool/Executor That has cool features and nice settings.
-Its Design/UI is really comfortable and nice.
+## The Roblox Coding Tool/Executor that has cool features, and has a cool UI.
 Made by itzyamiha &amp; buggy.
 ### Free Roblox Executor!